 If you’re hunting big game, you’ll need room to carry four quarters, backstraps, tenderloins, as well as all the neck, brisket, and miscellaneous meat.
 I like to keep most of these cuts separate, which helps with the cooling process, and I never recommend putting two quarters in the same bag.

-Four or five game bags will likely be enough to hunt for mule deer, whitetail, or similar-sized big game animals.
-But how many game bags for an elk?
+Four or five bags will likely be enough to hunt for mule deer, whitetail, or similar-sized big game animals.
+But how many for an elk?
 I personally always carry five in my pack, although on occasion, it’s nice to have an extra on hand, in case you take down a monster.

 How Big Should Should My Bags Be?

 Deer?
 Moose?
 Squirrel?
 What size animal are you shooting at anyways?
 The answer to that question will determine which size of game bags you need.